pbedat/warpgate/README.md

     ./warpgate.exe cp <url> <path>

-when everything went allright you should see the warp location.
+when everything went allright you should see the warp locations.